 Having a good diet is important, but not always easy to maintain.
 Getting a variety of antioxidants in is very important because these are the “direct line of defense against free radicals, unstable molecules that cause cellular damage when left unchecked,” according to Sundaily.

-Aside from taking this daily supplement, eating a diet rich in antioxidants will help.
+Take a daily supplement and eat a diet rich in antioxidants.
 Foods like dark leafy greens, berries, nuts, fatty fish, collagen, and bright veggies are full of antioxidants that will strengthen your skin.

 Mineral sunscreen is very important to block those harmful UVA and UVB rays.
 You need to apply it before going out in the sun and don’t forget to reapply as often as the directions indicate.
 Chemical sunscreen is now under fire for being harmful to the environment and actually not that great for your skin.
 You can read more about that in my mineral sunscreen post.